What is the “Donut Hole” in Medicare?

 How does the donut hole affect Medicare users?

-The donut hole can be a significant burden for some employees, especially those who take expensive prescription drugs or have chronic conditions that require ongoing medication.
+The donut hole can be a significant burden for some beneficiaries, especially those who take expensive prescription drugs or have chronic conditions that require ongoing medication.
 Once they’re in the coverage gap, Medicare users must pay a larger share of their drug costs, which can be financially challenging, especially for those entering retirement or on fixed incomes.

-Pro tip: ALEX can help!
+Pro Tip: ALEX can help!

-ALEX Medicare gets to know your employees through a one-on-one conversation and helps them navigate the intricacies of Medicare (without burdening your HR team).
+ALEX Medicare gets to know employees through a one-on-one conversation and helps them navigate the intricacies of Medicare (without burdening your team).
 Available via ALEX Benefits Counselor or ALEX Go, aging employees can access guidance wherever they are, on whatever device they’re most comfortable using.

 How to avoid the donut hole